 In a network, integration of elements and interacting components enables identification of conserved modules and

 motifs.
-The topological analysis however reveals much about nature and functions of a network and provides sufficient statistics for any further study.
-Supported by several data types viz interaction data, expression data, Boolean data and raw sequence data, modules and motifs provide easy way to understand the specific function of a gene and protein.
+The topological analysis, however, reveals much about the nature and functions of a network and provides sufficient statistics for any further study.
+Supported by several data types viz interaction data, expression data, Boolean data, and raw sequence data, modules and motifs provide an easy way to understand the specific function of a gene and protein.
 Basically, network motifs are characteristic network patterns comprising of both transcription regulation and protein-protein interaction that recur more often than in a random network.

 1. Negative auto-regulation (NAR)

 One of the simplest and most abundant network motifs is negative autoregulation in which a transcription factor represses its own transcription (fig. 2-a).
 Its generalized function is in response regulation and SOS DNA repair system response.
 NAR was observed to speed-up the response to signals in a synthetic transcription network.
 It also increases the stability of the auto-regulated gene product concentration against stochastic noises, reducing variations in protein levels between different cells.

 It is characterized by the enhancement of transcription by its own gene product (fig 2-a).
 Comparatively, it shows a slower response than NAR.
 In a case where rapid regulation is required, PAR leads to a bimodal distribution of protein levels in cell populations.

 3. Feed-forward loops (FFL)